xHain-hackspace/xhain-website/content/en/post/2020-03-31_xHain_vs_virus.md

 Makers of xHain hack+makespace in Berlin are collaborating with supporters and are sewing DIY masks out of cloth.
 Furthermore, we are 3D printing PET face shields, an additional protection for healthcare workers and patients.

 The demand is high, as of now we have received requests for at least 1000 masks.
-We're looking for people to sew: you can find instructions, video tutorials, patterns for DIY masks and pointers to filters here: https://wiki.x-hain.de/index.php/Stoffmasken .
-Please contact clx[at]proto.blog if you have masks that need to be collected or if you are in any of the previously mentioned groups and need cloth / textiles or masks yourself.
+We're looking for people to sew: you can find instructions, video tutorials, patterns for DIY masks and pointers to filters here: https://masken.berlin .
+There you'll find instructions and contacts if you have masks that need to be collected or if you are in any of the previously mentioned groups and need cloth / textiles or masks yourself.

-Together with "Verstehbahnhof in Fürstenberg/Havel" and "Fachhochschule Beuth" we are working on producing 2000 face shields.
+Together with "Verstehbahnhof in Fürstenberg/Havel" and "Fachhochschule Beuth" and many more we are working on producing 5000 face shields.
 In case you have a 3D printer, spare material or are in need of a face shield, please contact faceshield[at]x-hain.de

 We not only produce but also coordinate between the people that produce DIY masks and face shields and those who need them urgently.
 The masks and shield are donated free of charge, which is why we are looking for donations to compensate our cost of materials, meaning PET foil, 3D printing filaments, textiles, thread and rubber bands.